Shuttered: Palmers closes big box Westgate store due to impacts of Covid-19

-Garden centre chain Palmers has closed its big box Westgate store as the retailer succumbs to the impacts of Covid-19.
+Garden centre retail chain Palmers has closed its big box Westgate store as the retailer succumbs to the impacts of Covid-19.

 The West Auckland store, which opened just before Christmas in 2014, was one of the chain's newer and larger stores.

-A spokeswoman for the company told the Herald the retailer had planned to shut the store and relocate to a smaller location adjacent to the site before the mandatory lockdown, but the forced closure stores and lost revenue had made that unfeasible.
+A spokeswoman for the company told the Herald the retailer had planned to shut the store and relocate to a smaller location adjacent to the site before the mandatory lockdown, but the forced closure of stores and lost revenue had made that unfeasible.

 The decision to close Palmers Westgate was "made in isolation" and no further store closures were planned, the spokeswoman said.